icopy-site/awesome/docs/awesome/free-for-dev.md

   * [txti.es](https://txti.es/) — Quickly create web pages with markdown.
   * [Vercel](https://vercel.com/) — Build, deploy, and host web apps with free SSL, global CDN, and unique Preview URLs each time you `git push`.
 Perfect for Next.js and other Static Site Generators.
   * [Versoly](https://versoly.com/) — SaaS focussed website builder - unlimited websites, 70+ blocks, 5 templates, custom CSS, favicon, SEO and forms.
 No custom domain.
+  * [Qovery](https://www.qovery.com) — Qovery is the simplest way to deploy your full-stack apps on AWS, GCP and Azure.
+It is free web hosting for developers with Database, SSL, a global CDN, and auto deploys from Git.

 ## DNS